 Green Chili Peppers are an essential ingredient in Indian Cooking.
-They not only add heat to Indian food, but also add an intense depth of flavor.
-They are typically used in tempering, pickles and sometimes enjoyed raw.
-Learn about how to buy, use and store this indispensable ingredient.
+They not only add heat to Indian food but also an intense depth of flavor.
+They are typically used in tempering and pickles and are sometimes enjoyed raw.
+Learn about how to buy, use, and store this indispensable ingredient.

 If you have seen or used my recipes, you will know that I use green chili peppers in almost all of my Indian cooking.
-So it is always in my refrigerator.
+So, they are always in my refrigerator.

-So now that we are trying to not visit grocery stores often (during the pandemic), I have been trying various ways to make my Indian grocery last longer, eg. preserving curry leaves which I shared last week.
-I know many of you may not have asian grocery stores nearby making it hard to get ethnic groceries often.
+So now that we are trying not to visit grocery stores often (during the pandemic), I have been trying various ways to make my Indian groceries last longer, e.g. preserving curry leaves, which I shared last week.
+I know many of you may not have Asian grocery stores nearby, making it hard to get ethnic groceries often.

 What are Green Chili Peppers?

 Chili peppers impart a spice kick and heat to the food.
-That said, they are also added for their acidity, flavor and sometimes color to the food.
+That said, they are also added to the food for their acidity, flavor, and sometimes color.

-There is a large variety of chili peppers you can find around the world.
-Let's discuss the one used most frequently in Indian cooking.
+There is a wide variety of chili peppers around the world.
+Let’s discuss the one used most frequently in Indian cooking.

 Indian Green Chili Peppers

-The white spongy membrane of the green chili near the seeds, also called placenta, carries that heat.
+The white, spongy membrane of the green chili near the seeds, also called the placenta, carries that heat.
 It has the highest amount of capsaicin, which imparts the heat to the chili pepper.
 If you want to remove the spiciness of a chili, then slice away the membrane.

-Green Chili Peppers also great for tempering similar to curry leaves (The cooking process of adding ground or whole spices to hot oil, along with aromatics and herbs)
+Green Chili Peppers are also great for tempering, similar to curry leaves (The cooking process of adding ground or whole spices to hot oil, along with aromatics and herbs)

 Types of Green Chili